South Africa's Vodacom sees 40% jump in data usage as people stay at home

 JOHANNESBURG, April 16 (Reuters) - South Africa's mobile phone network operator Vodacom VODJ.J said on Thursday that data traffic on its network has jumped 40% since a nationwide lockdown began as people work from home to curb the spread of the coronavirus.

+The telecoms sector has experienced a spike in network data traffic in recent weeks after the South African government imposed a five-week lockdown to the end of April.

-It said that if necessary it would offload more capacity to the Rain network.
+Vodacom said that if necessary it would offload more capacity to the Rain network in terms of its existing 4G roaming agreement with the private mobile data-only network provider.

+On Tuesday Vodacom said it will spend more than 500 million rand ($27 million) over two months to increase network capacity and is waiting for its application for temporary additional spectrum to be approved by the telecoms regulator.

 "We are expecting this trend to continue in the short to medium term as more customers work from home and people using technology to remain connected, educated and entertained," the company said in a statement.